Where-Mental-Wellness-Meets-Metaverse/HypnoNeuro/data/README.md

+HypnoNeuro Data Repository
+This folder contains datasets and extracted files related to the HypnoNeuro project.

+Data Sources Overview
+NPDS (National Poison Data System): Data extracted from annual NPDS reports for years 2020 and 2021.

+Survey Data: Collected survey responses relevant to mental health and wellness.

+Additional Data: Includes gamified modules, mental health models, research visuals, and presentation materials supporting HypnoNeuro analytics and insights.

-# NPDS 2021 Data
+NPDS Data

-Data manually extracted from the 2021 National Poison Data System (NPDS) Annual Full Report.

-Suicide-related exposure data by neurotransmitter system was taken from:

-- Tables 24 to 28, pages 231 to 233.
-- Classification based on substance categories mapped to neurotransmitter systems.
+NPDS data is organized by year under data_sources/NPDS/ with suicide-related exposure data mapped to neurotransmitter systems.

+Extraction was manual from official NPDS Annual Full Reports.

-No diagnostic codes (e.g., ICD-10) were used.
+No diagnostic codes (e.g., ICD-10) were used for classification.

-File included:
-- npds_2021_suicide_by_neurotransmitter.csv

 ---
 Prepared by Dr. Meg Montañez Davenport
 Date: 2025
-Contact: dr.meg.data.scientist@gmail.com
 Project: HypnoNeuro – Where Mental Wellness Meets the Metaverse
 © All rights reserved.
 ---